Linos1391/LocalAssistant/README.md

 ## Disclaimer

 This AI was designed to communicating with Hugging Face models in CLI.
+Please do not use this AI for any unethical reasons.
+Any damages from abusing this application will not be the responsibility of the author.